RickStrahl/Westwind.ApplicationConfiguration/Readme.md

-#West Wind Application Configuration
+# West Wind Application Configuration
-###Strongly typed configuration classes for .NET Applications###
+#### Strongly typed configuration classes for .NET Applications###

-.NET library that provides for code-first creation of configuration settings using strongly typed .NET classes.
-Create a class, add properties for configuration values, instantiate and automatically read and optionally write your strongly typed configuration values from the configuration store.
+This is a .NET library for code-first configuration settings using strongly typed .NET classes.
+Create a class, add properties for configuration values, instantiate and automatically read and optionally write your strongly typed configuration values from various configuration stores.

 Configuration data can be stored in various configuration formats and can auto-sync from store to class and vice versa.
-You can use standard .NET config files (default), including custom sections and external files, or other custom stores including plain XML files, strings or a database.
+You can use standard .NET config files (default), including custom sections and external files, or other custom stores including JSON, plain XML files, strings or a database.
-It's also easy to create your own configuration providers to store config data in some other format.
+It's also easy to create your own configuration providers to store config data in some other format or you can use the StringConfigurationProvider to capture configuration data to store as you like.

 Unlike the built-in .NET Configuration Manager, the classes you create are strongly typed and automatically convert config store values to strong types.
-You can also write configuration data from the class to the configuration store and if a store or store value doesn't exist it's automatically created (provided permissions allow it).
+You can also write configuration data from the class to the configuration store and if a store or store value doesn't exist it's automatically created in the store (provided permissions allow it).

 This library provides: